vsfarrar/seismic_wg1p6/README.md

 	* numgrade ~ cum prior gpa + female + firstgen + ethnicode cat + transfer + international + lowincomeflag + (1|crs_term)
 	* note: There are two files for this.
 One codes URM as 0 or 1 (ethnicode cat == 1 or 3) and another shows the different values of ethnicode cat.

 * `n_excluded_by_filters`
 	* for each filtering criteria, gives the number of students that were excluded

 * `n_missing_demographics`
 	* for each demographic group, lists how many students were missing information and were conservatively coded as 0.

-## Model Assumption Checks
-**UPDATE:** Model Assumption Checks no longer required if using robust linear models with `robustlmm` package.

-After a discussion at our SEISMIC Working Group meeting (11/8/2021), we discussed a need to check model assumptions and residuals.
-This includes checks of residual normality and heteroscedascity.
-Montserrat created code to check model assumptions, stored in the **/model _assumption _checks** folder.

-* Code: `/model_assumption_checks/assumptions_for_original_models.r`
-* Directions on how to run / interpret code: `/model_assumption_checks/Running-and-interpreting-assumptions.pdf`